sean-vdw/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    > A token is used as a unique identifier for individual users of an application.
+This token, being unique, can then be utilized by developers to validate protected routes and security throughout the application.

 2. What steps can you take in your web apps to keep your data secure?

 3. Describe how web servers work.